benformosa/fm/doc/fm-user-guide.md

 \ ![Cars page](images/cars-empty.png)

 ### Logging out of Fleet Manager
-To log out of Fleet Manager, click the *Log out user name* link at the bottom of any page.
+To sign out of Fleet Manager, click the *Sign out user name* link at the bottom of any page.
 Your session will end and you will be redirected to the **Sign In** page.

 ## Managing cars
 ### Adding a car